z-adams/Tutorials/Pointers/pointers.md

 contains the variable is handled in a predictable way in memory (discussed later in "[the stack](#the-stack)") and can be freed automatically.

-The utility of a single, dynamically allocated `int` is not apparent, since such an object can simply be passed by value with minimal overhead, but this concept is a precursor to one of the most useful tools in all of programming: dynamic arrays.
+The utility of a single, dynamically allocated `int` is limited, since such an object can simply be passed by value with minimal overhead, but this concept is a precursor to one of the most useful tools in all of programming: dynamic arrays.
 All data which goes on the "stack" (which stores all local variables,